Every portrait photographer needs to know both basic and more advanced female poses.

 Experiment with different types of lighting and optical effects and feel free to create surreal portraits that are more eye-catching than regular ones.

-The female poses listed here are suitable for all kinds of portraits.
+The female poses listed here are suitable for all kinds of female portraits.
 You can use them as posing guides in every portrait photoshoot you have.

 - 6 Tips To Capturing Better Eyes in Portrait Photography